 Your company is heading toward an IPO.
 You hold stock options.
 The question everyone asks: should you exercise before the IPO — or wait?
+This guide walks through the tax implications, strategy options, and how to build a multi-year exercise plan — see also how to optimize equity taxes across multiple years for the broader income-flattening playbook.

-Why Exercise Before IPO?
+Why Exercise Stock Options Before IPO?

 1. Start the Long-Term Capital Gains Clock